Toboali

-Toboali (/id/; 都保里) is a town in the Indonesian province of Bangka-Belitung, Indonesia.
+Toboali (/id/; 都保里) is a town (kelurahan) and an administrative district (kecamatan) in the Indonesian province of Bangka-Belitung, Indonesia.
 Toboali is the capital of the South Bangka Regency.

 Economy

 Significant numbers of the townspeople are employed in pepper cultivation.
 In the New Order era, tin mining was extensive across the province and a large number of the locals were employed either by the large tin mining corporations or by unconventional mines.

 The tourism sector have been growing in the recent years.
-Tourist destinations include a Dutch-era fortress and the city's natural beaches.
+Tourist destinations include a Dutch-era fortress and the town's natural beaches.
 In 2016, the local government for the first time held a cultural carnival, aimed to increase the number of tourists coming to the town.

 Demographics

 The majority of the people in Toboali are Hakka Chinese and Malay.
-Majority of Chinese are Buddhist, Catholic or Protestant.
+The majority of Malays are Muslim, while the Chinese are Buddhist, Catholic or Protestant.

+The urban part of the district is situated in its south and comprises the three urban villages (kelurahan) of Toboali (with 18,735 population in 2024), Teledan (17,016) and Tanjung Ketapang (12,267).
+The other 8 villages within the district are classed as rural desa.

 Climate

 Toboali has a tropical rainforest climate (Af) with heavy rainfall year-round.